 Your brief periods of “goodness” are temporal; your “repentances” are superficial.
 Under the immediate pressure of rebuke, you express sorrow and feign reformation.
 But as soon as my back is turned, you are back to your old ways.

-This disposition of shallow spirituality is likewise common in the new “Israel of God,” the church (Galatians 6:16).
+This disposition of shallow spirituality is likewise common in the new “Israel of God,” the church (Gal.
+6:16).

 After significant absences from worship they suddenly show up—with no explanation to the elders or anyone else as to where they have been.
 Sometimes they solicit prayers, but almost before their words cool off they are gone again, and the hopes of loving brethren once more are dashed on the shoals of discouragement.
 The same cycle is repeated over and over with the passing of the years.

 What is the problem?
 May we suggest some possible diagnoses?

-- Some appear never to have been converted.
-O, they “got baptized,” but they never entered into a genuine contract with God to serve him permanently in exchange for the salvation of their souls.
+Some appear never to have been converted.
+O, they got baptized, but they never entered into a genuine contract with God to serve him permanently in exchange for the salvation of their souls.

-- Some were converted initially, yet never realized the need to sink down roots and grow.
-Somehow they entertained the illusion that baptism is a “one-way ticket” to heaven that simply cannot be cancelled.
+Some were converted initially, yet never realized the need to sink down roots and grow.
+Somehow they entertained the illusion that baptism is a one-way ticket to heaven that simply cannot be cancelled.
 Hence, they never fortified their souls with serious Bible study.

 And what shall be the fate of those whose goodness is “as the morning dew”?

 The words of God have inflicted mortal wounds.
-(Note that the messages of the prophets ultimately are viewed as from the Lord.)
-And as surely as the light (of the sun) goes forth with certain regularity (cf. v.
-3), so the chastisements from the Holy One will continue.
-This pronouncement will be more immediately recognized in the forthcoming Assyrian captivity (722/21
+Note that the messages of the prophets ultimately are viewed as from the Lord.
+And as surely as the light (of the sun) goes forth with certain regularity (Hos.
+6:3), so the chastisements from the Holy One will continue.
+This pronouncement will be more immediately recognized in the forthcoming Assyrian captivity (722/21 B.C.).

 The Lord takes no pleasure in perfunctory acts of worship that are not properly motivated by love and knowledge.
 Cheap efforts to squeeze by with minimal formalities designed to manipulate the Creator for favors are disgusting.

 As the unchanging and just God punished the Israel of history, neither will the Lord’s wayward people of this day escape his wrath.
 Whether it comes in the form of some temporal chastisement, or in the eternal blast of ultimate Judgment, it will come.

 Are we wise enough to apply the prophetic principles to our own lives with a view to the necessary reformation?